sherrymax/aps-examples/activiti-trigger-signal-boundary-event/readme.md

 ### POSTMAN
 1. Use POSTMAN to make REST calls and trigger the Boundary Signal Events.
+   As a time saver, import the REST Calls from the [POSTMAN Collection](Postman-Collection-SignalEvents.postman_collection.json).

 2. As the first step, REST GET call should be to get the Execution ID of the targeted Boundary Signal Event.
 ```
 http://<hostname>:<port>/activiti-app/api/runtime/executions?tenantId=<tenantId>&processInstanceId=<instanceID>